 What is Optimal Sunlight?

 Many beginners believe that overcast light should be avoided.
 However, overcast days allow for hours of shooting with very balanced and even shadows.
-This in turn allows colors to pop.
+This, in turn, allows colors to pop.
 I love overcast days in autumn.
 Combine this quality of light with a polarizer to remove the shine on leaves and your images just jump right off of the page.
-Learn more about this technique in Inspiring Words and Fall Images from 18 Working Photographers.

 The next option to help forget those afternoon hunger pains is a “chance encounter” scenario.
 This scenario tends to happen most summer days in the western mountain states of the U.S. in the form of thunderstorms.
 When this effect occurs we get the ability to shoot high-contrast shadow-and-highlight scenes.
 My personal opinion is that these images look best when rendered into black and white, but you can make up your own mind on how to process them.

 It’s time to grab some protective gear, like an Aquatech All Weather Shield, to cover your lens and camera body.
 How many of you are afraid of heading out with your camera in the rain?
 Weather can create an even greater drama than our optimal lighting conditions, especially in the fall or winter.
 In autumn, we have mist and fog that builds amazing layering effects in photos.

 In winter, we have the component of wind-driven snow and the occasional blizzard to add to the drama of an image.
 All you have to do is cover up your body and camera and head out to shoot when many do not.